For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Simply place different tape sizes all over the canvas in different directions and paint over these tape pieces.

-You may get pretty amazed at what you can come up with using this abstract painting technique.
+You may be pretty amazed at what you can develop using this abstract painting technique.

 Check out this video to get a better picture of doing geometric tape painting.